ejhusom/dotfiles/snippets/README.md

 # Project title

-[This is a project template.
+[This is a README template.
 Replace text in brackets with suitable text for your project.
 Description of project goes here.]

 ## Setup